RPTechs/migration-tool/README.md

 - **Lookup Property Creation:** Supports creation of HubSpot lookup properties for related objects.

 📊 **Monitoring & Validation**
-Progress Monitoring: Visual dashboard to track migration progress.
+- **Progress Monitoring:** Visual dashboard to track migration progress.

-Error Handling: Real-time error detection with retry logic and logs.
+- **Error Handling:** Real-time error detection with retry logic and logs.

-Post-Migration Validation: Compares source and destination data for completeness.
+- **Post-Migration Validation:** Compares source and destination data for completeness.

-Sample Migration: Executes a 10% test migration with validation reports.
+- **Sample Migration:** Executes a 10% test migration with validation reports.

-Migration Rollback: Ability to reverse migrations to a previous clean state.
+- **Migration Rollback:** Ability to reverse migrations to a previous clean state.

-Migration Notifications: Sends alerts at key milestones of the process.
+- **Migration Notifications:** Sends alerts at key milestones of the process.

 ⚠️ **Platform Requirements & Limitations**
-This application requires Salesforce editions with API access enabled.
+- This application requires Salesforce editions with API access enabled.
 It will only work with the following editions:

-✅ Supported Salesforce Editions (API access available):
+--✅ Supported Salesforce Editions (API access available):

-Enterprise Edition
+--- Enterprise Edition

-Unlimited Edition
+--- Unlimited Edition

-Developer Edition
+--- Developer Edition

-Performance Edition
+--- Performance Edition

 ❌ Unsupported Editions (API access not available by default):